michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.3.2 =
+- Fixed the `for` attribute value of label tags for fields to the focus input.

 = 3.3.1 - 2014/11/02 =
 - Added the `class` argument for fields.